Multiset Deletion Codes: Cyclic Constructions, Bounds, and Exact Results: Introduction

 Communication models in which the order of transmitted symbols is unreliable or irrelevant arise naturally in a variety of modern systems.
 Unlike classical sequence-based channels, these models preserve only the \emph{multiset} of symbols, discarding positional information entirely.
 This abstraction was introduced and systematically developed in a series of works by Kova\v{c}evi\'c and collaborators \cite{KovacevicVukobratovic2013,KovacevicTan2018,KovacevicDuplication2019}, who showed that many impairments of permutation channels may be expressed as operations on symbol multiplicities inside a discrete simplex.
 In such settings, errors do not alter symbol positions but instead modify their counts, leading to a coding-theoretic framework fundamentally different from classical Hamming or insertion--deletion models.

 A key motivation emphasized in~\cite{KovacevicTan2018} is the connection to \emph{permutation channels}, where the transmitted sequence may undergo arbitrary reordering before reception.
-In several physical and biochemical systems—such as molecular communication, chemical reaction networks, and DNA-based storage architectures—the receiver observes an unordered multiset of tokens rather than a structured sequence.
-Deletions, duplications, and molecular losses then manifest precisely as perturbations of multiplicities, making the multiset model a natural and robust abstraction.
-Similar effects appear in $\ell_\infty$-limited permutation channels~\cite{LangbergSchwartzYaakobi2017} and in coding over nonlinear combinatorial structures such as trees \cite{CodesOverTrees2021}, where positional indexing is degraded or absent.
+In several physical and biochemical systems, such as molecular communication, chemical reaction networks, and DNA-based storage architectures, the receiver observes an unordered multiset of tokens rather than a structured sequence.
+Deletions, duplications, and molecular losses then manifest as perturbations of multiplicities, making the multiset model a natural abstraction.
+Similar effects appear in \(\ell_\infty\)-limited permutation channels~\cite{LangbergSchwartzYaakobi2017} and in coding over nonlinear combinatorial structures such as trees~\cite{CodesOverTrees2021}, where positional indexing is degraded or absent.

 Multiset representations also arise naturally in practical data-management tasks, most notably in large-scale inventory auditing.
 Supermarkets and warehouses maintain large numbers of identical items sharing the same barcode.
 A physical audit observes only the \emph{multiset} of remaining items, not an ordered list.
-Any mismatch between the expected and observed inventories—arising from unrecorded removals, operational noise, or scanning errors—appears as an unknown \emph{deletion} from the true multiplicity vector.
-Since ordering is irrelevant, the reconstruction problem becomes precisely that of recovering the correct multiset, further motivating the development of explicit multiset deletion-correcting codes.
+Any mismatch between the expected and observed inventories, arising from unrecorded removals, operational noise, or scanning errors, appears as an unknown \emph{deletion} from the true multiplicity vector.
+Since ordering is irrelevant, the reconstruction problem becomes that of recovering the correct multiset.